man-on-box/litepage/README.md

 ### Build or Serve

-Both methods explicitly build or serve your site, however if you want to be able to serve your site locally, while building it during CI, you can take advantage of the `BuildOrServe` method.
+The above methods explicitly build or serve your site, however if you want to be able to serve your site locally, while building it during CI, you can take advantage of the `BuildOrServe` method.

 ```go
 lp, _ := litepage.New("hello-world.com")